DevExpress-Examples/wpf-mvvm-behaviors-gallery-based-theme-palette-selector/README.md

 #  WPF MVVM Behaviors - Display a Theme Palette Selector Based on a Ribbon Gallery

-The [RibbonGalleryItemThemePaletteSelectorBehavior](https://docs.devexpress.com/WPF/DevExpress.Xpf.Ribbon.RibbonGalleryItemThemePaletteSelectorBehavior) populates the associated @DevExpress.Xpf.Ribbon.RibbonGalleryBarItem with the available palettes and allows you to choose the application's palette.
+The [RibbonGalleryItemThemePaletteSelectorBehavior](https://docs.devexpress.com/WPF/DevExpress.Xpf.Ribbon.RibbonGalleryItemThemePaletteSelectorBehavior) populates the associated [RibbonGalleryBarItem](https://docs.devexpress.com/WPF/DevExpress.Xpf.Ribbon.RibbonGalleryBarItem) with the available palettes and allows you to choose the application's palette.

 Attach the behavior to a [RibbonGalleryBarItem](https://docs.devexpress.com/WPF/DevExpress.Xpf.Ribbon.RibbonGalleryBarItem) in a [RibbonControl](https://docs.devexpress.com/WPF/DevExpress.Xpf.Ribbon.RibbonControl) to use it.